ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-`onAuthenticated` runs once, at the end of a successful callback, and the session is already stored by the time it runs.
+The `onAuthenticated` handler runs once at the end of a successful callback, after the session has been stored.
-Without it a successful login responds `200 OK` with an empty body, which is rarely what a browser user wants.
+Without this handler, a successful login responds with `200 OK` and an empty body.

-`scopes` defaults to `listOf("openid", "profile", "email")`.
-Assigning it **replaces** that list rather than adding to
+The `scopes` property defaults to `listOf("openid", "profile", "email")`.
+Assigning a value replaces the default list
-it, and the result must still contain `openid`:
+rather than adding to it, and the resulting list must still contain `openid`:

 ```kotlin
 oauth {